Nyree A. Ramsey

 Ingrid "Nell" Andrews

-INGRID “NELL” ANDREWS is an accomplished businesswoman and successful entrepreneur, having owned and operated boutiques, clothing stores, and an online jewelry store.
-A native of New Orleans, Nell manages the legendary Andrews Family Band and the iconic Andrews Brass Band, led by Grammy winner, Glen Andrews of the award winning Rebirth Brass Band.
+Ingrid is an accomplished businesswoman and successful entrepreneur, having owned and operated boutiques, clothing stores, and an online jewelry store.
+A native of New Orleans, Nell manages the legendary Andrews Family Band and the iconic Andrews Brass Band, led by Glen Andrews of the Grammy award-winning Rebirth Brass Band.
 Her love of music and culture keeps her motivated and inspired, she maintains a role as a cultural ambassador for New Orleans each time she books the band and music lovers are introduced to the family of musicians.
 She has also consistently staffed the “T7” Tremé/7th Ward Arts & Cultural Festival supporting the Tremé Consortium by identifying vendors and managing site operations.